BitForgeCraftedCode/OpenWeatherMapAPIConsoleAppSQLite/README.md

 * Bad weather/rain alert
     * may end up saving some forecast data to database to do this.
 Then remove text base app state feature.

-Add settings options to let the user
+Add settings options to let the user --- in progress
 * Prevent the app from asking to display saved weather everytime and just automatically update on start
 * Suppress or show the header
 * Prevent the recurring update from starting